fletchersarip93/feature-user-access-service/README.md

 # Feature User Access API Summary
 API for Product Managers to manage users’ accesses to features, i.e. enabling/disabling certain feature based on a user’s email and feature names.
-This is just a brief summary of the API.
+This is a brief summary of the API.
 For more detailed API specification, please see the file **api-specification.yaml**.

 ## Version: 1.0.0